Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Results

 \subsection{PAAF results}

 This subsection evaluates the performance of the proposed PAAF mechanisms in the rural scenario of Experiment 2 at a target UL data rate of 4~Mbps.
 The analysis focuses on the ability of PAAF to suppress extreme UL latency and packet loss while minimizing the additional overhead associated with multi-connectivity.
 Two classes of strategies are considered: PAAF Switching, where traffic is routed over a single interface at any given time, and PAAF PD, where packets are duplicated only when the primary link exhibits signs of degradation.
-Moreover, a sensitivity analysis has been done to set the triggering thresholds for PAAF.
+Moreover, a sensitivity analysis was conducted to select the PAAF triggering thresholds..